 TBI can cause serious, life-threatening conditions and can result in permanent, irreversible damage to the brain.
 It can lead to paralysis, seizures, blindness, memory loss, impaired communication skills, and many other disabilities.
 Symptoms may be as obvious as coma or as subtle as a change in emotional behavior.
 TBI can have a profound effect on quality of life, including inability to work, inability to interact socially and within the family, loss of normal body skills, and various other changes.

 Contact A Moline Traumatic Brain Injury Attorney

-If You Or A Loved One Is Dealing With A Head Or Brain Injury That Seems To Have Been Someone Else’s Fault, Call a Moline Traumatic Brain Injury Attorney from VanDerGinst Law at 1-866-843-7367 or CLICK HERE for a FREE online case evaluation. the initial consultation is free of charge. if we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
+If You Or A Loved One Is Dealing With A Head Or Brain Injury That Seems To Have Been Someone Else’s Fault, Call a Moline Traumatic Brain Injury Attorney from VanDerGinst Law at 1-800-797-5391 or contact us online for a FREE case evaluation.
+The initial consultation is free of charge.
+If we agree to handle your injury case, we will work on a contingency fee basis, which means we get paid for our services only if, and when, there is a money recovery for you.
 In many cases a lawsuit must be filed before an applicable expiration date, known as a statute of limitations.
 So please call right away to ensure that you do not waive your right to possible compensation.
 Our team of brain injury attorneys are licensed to practice in Illinois, Iowa and the federal courts.
 We have handled and can handle serious cases all over the country.
 No matter where you reside VanDerGinst Law can help you.